kubecord/websocket/README.md

 ## Binaries
 Binaries will be provided once this project is at a point where we are confident that it meets most of our desired functionality.
-We will distribute them as releases on this repo, and as Docker containers available on quay.io.
+We will distribute them as releases on this repo, and as Docker containers available on [Docker Hub](https://hub.docker.com/r/kubecord/websocket).

 ## Running